Compositional Specifications

 }

 Both declarations are enforced.
-The prover checks that opaque functions have modifies clauses covering all resources they actually modify.
+An opaque function may omit modifies, but the resulting summary is coarse: the prover warns and havocs every address of each unframed resource type the implementation can modify.
+A precise modifies clause preserves all other addresses.
 If a function declares reads, the prover checks that every resource the function accesses is covered by either the reads or modifies declaration:

 error: function `my_fun` accesses resource `S`